Our staff will respond to your query promptly and provide detailed information to your questions.

 Discover Iceland in winter.
 Get to know its raw, magnificent nature spotted with volcanoes, bubbling hot springs and floating icebergs.
 Explore the Icelandic South Shore including the glacial lagoon Jökulsárlón.

-This coach tour has guaranteed departures, leaves weekly between Oct - Mar and has approx. 25 - 30 passengers per tour.
+This coach tour has guaranteed departures and 25 - 30 passengers per tour.

-- Walk between two continents at Thingvellir National Park
+- Walk between two continents at Þingvellir National Park

 - Experience the amazing variety in Iceland’s landscape, with volcanoes, glaciers, and waterfalls